Regarding Leadership

 This link allows you to take a free questionnaire designed to identify your values.

-Having identified your values, I would encourage you to embark on Brene Brown’s challenge to identify your number one value.
+Having identified your values, I would encourage you to embark on Brené Brown’s challenge to identify your number one value.
 Considering scenarios that test one value against another is often an effective (albeit challenging) way to do so.
+In my case, perhaps integrity is a higher value to me than either health or equality.
+Or perhaps the relative importance of values is situational.
+I wonder what Brené Brown’s view would be on that?!

 All the best with your journey.